voidfiles/ci-presentation/presentation.md

 <div class="notes">
 About 2 and a half years ago I joined bepress to work on the rerwite of SelectedWorks.

-Since I joined we have take steps to implment continuous integration and delivery for SelectedWorks.
-Before I joined there were bits and pieces of CI and CD, but they weren't tied together into a continuous process for delivering value to users.
+Since I joined we have taken steps to implment continuous integration and delivery for SelectedWorks.
+Before I joined there were bits and pieces of CI and CD, but they weren't tied together into a continuous process.

 The biggest reason I wanted to implment CI and CD at bepress, was largely based on my experiences at these 3 companies.